 - The Good Chancellor: To Evan.
-As Chief Consul and an adult, he is technically Evan's regent, as he is the one making the laws.
-His loyalty is such that he declares to Mausinger's face while being threatened that the Mark of Kings of Ding Dong Dell "( ) belongs to the king.
+As Chief Consul and an adult, he is Evan's de facto regent, as he is the one making the laws and running the government.
+His loyalty is such that he declares to Mausinger's face while being threatened that the Mark of Kings of Ding Dong Dell "(…) belongs to the king.
 My king."

 - Guile Hero: Roland embodies this, the crowning example being when he pretends to betray Evermore to Mausinger in an elaborate plan to get Evan's Mark of Kings.
 Evan comments that if he was really going to betray them, his misdirection would have been so great that the rest of them wouldn't have known his plan until it was far too late.